-Lancaster's degree in Fine Art and Film, taught by the Lancaster Institute for the Contemporary Arts (LICA), gives you the opportunity to study art practice alongside the history and theory of film.
+Lancaster's degree in Fine Art and Film, taught by the Lancaster Institute for the Contemporary Arts , gives you the opportunity to study art practice alongside the history and theory of film.

-Film at Lancaster is a stimulating and intellectually engaging course which provides a framework for the close analysis of individual films.
+Film at Lancaster offers stimulating and intellectually engaging modules, which provide a framework for the close analysis of individual films.
 You will study cinema history and the social significance of films and will develop a detailed understanding of the techniques of film production.
 You will also have the opportunity to produce short films in all three years of your study.
-You can choose from a range of specialist courses and will develop skills that can lead to post-graduate study and careers in the media, advertising and marketing.
+You can choose from a range of specialist courses and will develop skills that can lead to postgraduate study and careers in the media, advertising and marketing.